Delivering Information Architecture

 The beguiling light that leads us into this dark corner of despair is, all too often, the most ubiquitous of IA deliverables: the visual sitemap.
 In this article we’ll examine why this happens, explore what practitioners and teams can do to avoid this trap of misplaced focus, and learn how to rehabilitate our wayward sitemaps and reinstate them as the effective design artifacts they can be.

-In the 1975, systems theorist John Gall wrote that “a complex system that works is invariably found to have evolved from a simple system that works.”
+In his whimsical 1975 systems engineering treatise, systems theorist John Gall writes that “a complex system that works is invariably found to have evolved from a simple system that works.”

 Most websites today are indisputably complex systems.
 This is clearly the case with sites running on enterprise CMSs and connected to integrated commerce, tracking, and analytics tools.
 Even for sites that are built on much simpler code bases, however, we must still negotiate the needs of users, the goals of the business, and the opportunities and constraints presented by the underlying technology.